SJRC F11 Pro Short Review

 Dual GPS -With dual GPS module, the drone can lock on to both GPS and GLONASS satellite systems so GPS signals will always be strong wherever you decide to fly the drone.

 Overall flight performance is very good, it hovers accurately and controlling the drone is pretty easy.
 Most of the intelligent flight modes works as they should, however, if the GPS signal is weak, they may not work properly.

-FPV is also pretty good, although, without the assistance of any kind of gimbal, the video can be shaky at times.
-Check out the video below to see how it fly’s.
+FPV is also pretty good, although, without the assistance of any kind of gimbal, the video can be shaky at times. below to see how it fly’s.

 This is a very good drone, it comes with a good camera and some advanced features and is most suitable for people who have a little experience with flying drones, although it’s safe for beginners as well.
 I would recommend this drone, click on the button below for more information and its currnt price.
 However, if you want a better alternative, check out the latest drone from DJI, which is the Mavic Mini, its DJI’s most budget-friendly drone and comes with all of their signature features including an amazing 2.7k camera with a 12MP sensor, super lightweight and 30 minutes of flight time, click here for information on the DJI Mavic Mini.